codeadamca/livecode-v1/README.md

-# The LiveCode VSCode Extension
+# Viewer for the LiveCode VSCode Extension

 The viewer for the LiveCode VSCode extension.